MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 1. Coordinate your work locations: Enable your employees to efficiently coordinate their work locations and schedules.
 They can book workspaces and meeting rooms, prioritize engagements with collaborators, and foster connections with ease.
 2. Modernize your workplace: Keep your workforce updated about on-site events, colleague presence, and building activities through real-time location awareness.
 Utilize interactive maps to navigate the workplace seamlessly and explore available amenities and services.
-3. Optimize your physical environment: Leverage data-driven insights to streamline operations and reduce costs.
+3. Optimize your physical environment: Use data-driven insights to streamline operations and reduce costs.
 Analyze usage trends to maximize space effectiveness and promote sustainability throughout your workplace.

 ### Request for access to future functionality

-Places also contains functionality that is not included in Public Preview and is exclusive to our early access feedback program.
-Customers can apply to that program by following this LINK.
+Places also contains functionality that isn't included in Public Preview and is exclusive to our early access feedback program.
+Customers can request access to the preview by following this LINK.

 ## Prerequisites